vasanthk/functional-js/README.md

 Secondly, functional programming strives to use small, independent, reusable, and composable functions as the primary unit of abstraction.
 Loops (such as those in the imperative example above) aren’t reusable artifacts.

+Lastly, declarative code typically leads to less code—and that means fewer places for bugs to hide.

 Long story short:

 **Declarative = WHAT**